Judicial councils: report

-22 June 2018, the Special Rapporteur on the independence of judges and lawyers presented his second
+The Special Rapporteur on the independence of judges and lawyers

 The Special Rapporteur devoted his second annual report to the Human Rights Council to the role that judicial councils and/or other bodies independent from the legislative and executive branches of powers play in ensuring the independence of the judiciary.
 The report builds on the annual report drafted by former Special Rapporteur, Mr. Leandro Despouy in 2009 (A/HRC/11/41, paras.
 23-34 and 52-72), and takes into account relevant provisions of the United Nations Basic Principles on the Independence of the Judiciary (in particular principles 10-13 and 17-20).

 Statement of the Special Rapporteur at the 38th session: English | Spanish

 Judicial councils play an essential role in guaranteeing the independence and the autonomy of the judiciary.
 The underlying rationale for their creation is the need to insulate the judiciary and judicial career processes from external political pressure.
 In addition to their primary function of safeguarding judicial independence, a growing number of judicial councils have been entrusted with far-reaching powers in the area of promoting the efficiency and quality of justice, and of rationalizing the administration of justice, court management and budgeting.

 In the report, the Special Rapporteur shows that there is no one-size-fits-all model of judicial council.
 Each judicial governing body originates from a legal system with distinct historical, cultural and social roots; the specific role of each body varies from one country to the other.
 The Special Rapporteur shows that the number of judicial councils has increased greatly in recent decades, and estimates that, to date, over 70 per cent of the countries in the world have some form of judicial council.
 This is an area lacking in statistical data at the global level, making it challenging to assess global trends.